ColonelJ/Starpial/README.md

 ## Special operators
 These operators are not overloadable by the user and have special meanings which cannot be recreated in the language.
 ### Propositional operators
+These are used for propositional logic in the type system (not representable at the program level).
 * `==` - equality
 * `=/=` - inequality
 * `&&` - conjunction